Steele007/uml-project-test-2022-Sebastian_Rodriguez/README.md

 ### What is This?
 My solution to a take-home project given by the University of Miami Libraries as part of their interview process.
 [Given here](https://github.com/UMiamiLibraries/uml-project-test-2022).

+Instructions were as follows:

+   a.
+Using PHP, output in HTML a hierarchical list of staff arranged by department, with the supervisor as the first person showing in each department

+   b.
+Generate an API that outputs the data in JSON suitable for external applications to consume.

 ### Running the App:
 1. Clone the github repository.
 2. Run 'docker compose up' in the command line.